-UPMC Community HealthChoices requires all network providers to report all Critical Incidents involving UPMC Community HealthChoices Participants to the Participant's Service Coordinator within 24 hours of discovery, and after ensuring the health and safety of the Participant.

-For all incidents that meet the state's criteria for critical incidents, the direct service providers must report the incidents in the state's Enterprise Incident Management (EIM) system within 48 hours.
+UPMC Community HealthChoices requires all in-network providers to report all Critical Incidents involving UPMC Community HealthChoices Participants to the Participant's Service Coordinator within 24 hours of discovery, and after ensuring the health and safety of the Participant.
+Direct service providers must also report the incidents in the state's Enterprise Incident Management (EIM) system within 48 hours.
 All investigations and follow up activities must be completed and documented in EIM within 30 days.

-Other providers may submit a typed critical incident form that is available on the UPMC Health Plan website upmchealthplan.com/providers/hcbs/resources to chc_critical@upmc.edu within 24 hours from the date of discovery and UPMC Community HealthChoices will submit the incident in the state's EIM system.
+Service providers and their subcontractors may submit a typed critical incident form.

+The form must be submitted within 24 hours from the date of discovery and UPMC Community HealthChoices will submit the incident in the state's EIM system.

 Any type of provider may use the online form as an alternative reporting method if the EIM system is not working.

+The form is located on UPMC Health Plan website at upmchealthplan.com/providers/hcbs/resources to chc_critical@upmc.edu.